 Learning is one of the most important things you can do.
-What if we told you there’s a better and more fun way to learn that does not use textbooks or tests!
+What if we told you there’s a better and more fun way to learn that does not use textbooks or tests?
 That way is through Minecraft Education Edition!
-In this blog, you will learn the ins and outs of MEE (Minecraft Education Edition) including what you can do with it - such as Minecraft coding, how to download it, and the tech requirements for doing so.
-Plus, you will even discover some of its most incredible features.
+Once you learn the ins and outs of Minecraft Education Edition (MEE) you'll know how to get started with Minecraft coding, how to download MEE, and the tech requirements for doing so.
+You will even discover some of MEE's most incredible features.

-Want to learn how to code to place and break blocks, build structures, spawn animals, develop mini-games, and a lot more within Minecraft?
-Join our live online small-group class Minecraft Modding Quest led by an expert, and designed by professionals from Google, Stanford, and MIT.
+Would your child like to learn how to code to place and break blocks, build structures, spawn animals, develop mini-games, and a lot more within Minecraft?
+Enroll them in our live online small-group class Minecraft Modding Quest led by an expert, and designed by professionals from Google, Stanford, and MIT.
+Begin with a free Minecraft modding event.

 Minecraft: Education Edition is a version of Minecraft designed for education in a classroom setting.
 It's a game-based learning platform that makes it easy to provide all sorts of learning experiences within the popular Minecraft environment that kids already love.
 MEE includes hundreds of pre-made Minecraft worlds.
 And players can build their own worlds, allowing them to engage in and explore an instructive virtual environment.